lekhasapers/lekhasapers/README.md

 ## Welcome to My GitHub! 🖖

-I'm Lekha, and this space highlights my work at the intersection of technology, media, and creative expression.
-I explore topics like privacy, digital preservation, and interdisciplinary projects that blend art, technology, and media theory.
+I'm Lekha, and this space highlights my interdisciplinary work at the intersection of technology, media, and privacy.
+My projects explore themes of digital preservation, communication systems, and the ethical implications of technology in society.
+I’m particularly focused on how privacy laws and digital technologies intersect, and how interdisciplinary approaches can reshape our understanding of both human and machine intelligence.

 ### Featured Projects